 Our bodies deserve a lot of attention, but the truth is from navigating our daily activities and taking care of all the things overwhelming us, we barely have time to take a break and give our bodies what they deserve.

 Body scan meditation emphasizes our need to pay attention to our bodies.
 It is a practice that involves you scanning your entire body for different sensations.
-From pain to muscle tensions and everything abnormal- a deeper awareness of these feelings can help you better understand your body.
+From pain to muscle tension and everything abnormal- a deeper awareness of these feelings can help you better understand your body.

 Body scan meditation is a great group mindfulness activity; it requires a guide that teaches you how to scan every single area of your body with awareness.
 It is the best way for young people to connect with their bodies and gain self-confidence.